 over the world-wherever they are needed, to people with leprosy or

 other tropical diseases, and to those in

 article* about a bandage one of my readers sent, that

 * COPYRIGHT: All

 original creators.
 You

 may print out pages for yourself, or for charity IF credit is

 given on each page to Bev's Country Cottage.
 Publishing

 on other websites, blogs, in emails, mailing lists, in any print media,

-selling of these patterns, or items made from them, is
+selling of these patterns, is